Darth Vader vs Luke Skywalker: Who Holds Greater Power

 Over the course of their stories, both Vader and Luke have wielded more than one lightsaber, though not excessively.

 As a Jedi knight, Anakin built and used a single saber until its destruction.
-As the Sith lord Darth Vader, he replaced the blue saber with a red-bladed weapon he retained for the rest of his life.
+As the Sith lord Darth Vader, he replaced the blue saber with a red-bladed weapon.
+That was to be Darth Vader's lightsaber that he would retain the rest of his life.

 Luke, similarly, used his father's saber at first and later forged his own.
 In each case, the transition between sabers marks critical turning points in their evolution.